Peppermint Essential Oil Aromatherapy

 How to Use:

-- Diffuser: Put the water in the diffuser then drop the essential oil 2-3 drops and boil.
+- Diffuser: Put the water in the diffuser then drop the essential oil 2-3 drops.

-- Massage: add 2-3 drops of essential oils into blend with Base oil 1 teaspoon
+- Massage: add 2-3 drops of essential oils into a blend with Base oil 1 teaspoon.

 Concentrated oil.
 Use with care.
 Not for Internal Use.
-Do not use directly on skin, Keep out of reach of children and pets.
+Do not use it directly on the skin, Keep it out of reach of children and pets.